How To Create a Landing Page? 10 Design Tips & Examples

 1 - Make your headline catchy and compelling

 So you expect a concrete behavior from your website’s visitors?
 To achieve this, you have to provide them with a clear benefit right away.
 The headline of the landing page is a perfect place to communicate it.
 Out of the multitude of advantages of your product, choose the one which is the most important.
 You promote a tutorial on how to get started with coding?
 Show them they will learn.
-You brand new mobile/web app makes the information exchange within a team or company?
+Does your brand new mobile/web app make the information exchange within a team or company?
 Tell them it will improve it.
 Having said that, don’t forget about getting your message across in a cool and creative manner.
 Let it be both informative and entertaining.

 2 - Highlight benefits

 Impress your visitors with the product’s or service’s advantages.
 Communicate what exactly they will gain by doing what you want them to do.
 Coding tutorial - tell them they will know the basics faster than they think and can further develop their skills.
 Another benefit?
 A strong asset in a viewer’s professional CV.
 And so on.
 Or take Uber as an example.
 Their landing page highlights easiness, all-time availability and specifies the range of the service: from low-cost to luxury.
 Be as specific as possible.
 To make it more convincing, you can use bullet lists.
-They will strengthen the impression that you are offering something of a real value.
+They will strengthen the impression that you are offering something of real value.

 3 - Readable content